 The financial highlights tables are intended to help you understand each Fund's financial performance for the past five years, or if shorter, the period of each Fund's operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate an investor would have earned (or lost) on an investment in a Fund, assuming reinvestment of all dividends and distributions.
 The total returns do not reflect fees that are paid by the separate accounts through which shares of the Funds are sold.
 Inclusion of these fees would reduce the total return figures for all periods.
-The financial highlights for each Fund were audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements and related notes, are included in the Funds' December 31, 2023 annual report.
+The financial highlights for each Fund were audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements and related notes, are included in the Funds' December 31, 2024 Form N-CSR.

-You can obtain the Funds' most recent annual report or semi-annual report at no charge by calling 1.800.543.0407 or by downloading a copy from the Touchstone Investments website at: TouchstoneInvestments.com/Resources.
-The annual report has been incorporated by reference into the SAI.
+You can obtain a Fund's most recent annual report, semi-annual report or Form N-CSR at no charge by calling 1.800.543.0407 or by downloading a copy from the Touchstone Investments website at: TouchstoneInvestments.com/Resources.
+The Form N-CSR has been incorporated by reference into the SAI.